unovue/radix-vue/docs/content/components/navigation-menu.md

       attribute: '[data-orientation]',
       values: ['vertical', 'horizontal'],
     },
-  ]}
+  ]"
 />

 <CssVariablesTable
-  data={[
+  :data="[
     {
       cssVariable: '--radix-navigation-menu-viewport-width',
-      description:
-        'The width of the viewport when visible/hidden, computed from the active content', },
+      description: 'The width of the viewport when visible/hidden, computed from the active content', },
     {
       cssVariable: '--radix-navigation-menu-viewport-height',
-      description:
-        'The height of the viewport when visible/hidden, computed from the active content', },
+      description: 'The height of the viewport when visible/hidden, computed from the active content', },
-  ]}
+  ]"
 />

 ## Examples